MyIDis12138/Dataplt/README.md

 - Clear and powerful user interfaces

 ## Usage
 The formula must consist of the data indexes and operators in [+,-,*,/,ln].
-This is a valid example:
+Here is a valid example:
 ![func_example](https://github.com/MyIDis12138/Dataplt/blob/main/images/cus_f.png)

 ## TODO